Concerns and controversies at the 2018 Asian Games: Prior to the Games

 Numbers of bus shelters at Jenderal Sudirman road of Jakarta were separated from the main road by a green corridor made to grow plants and trees, as part of the road's sidewalk revitalization for the Asian Games.
-It disturbs the operational of feeder and double decker buses that stops on the affected shelters.
+It disturbs the operational of feeder and double decker buses that stops at the affected stops.

-Jakarta, consistently ranked as having one of the world's worst traffic congestion problems, was building a subway and two light metro systems; however, the subway and the first light metro would not be ready until 2019, and the second light metro construction was delayed until 2023.
+Jakarta, consistently ranked as having one of the world's worst traffic congestion problems, was building a subway and two light metro systems; however, the subway and the first light metro would not be ready until 2019, and the second light metro construction faced numerous delays until 2023.
 Organizers had proposed closing schools during the event to curb traffic from millions of commuting pupils, this was never occurred.
 Authorities also proposed to set aside toll roads and bus lanes for special official and athlete use during the Games.
 Jakarta has also instated an odd-even licence plate system to limit congestion.

-The sidewalk of the Jenderal Sudirman Road (Jalan Jenderal Sudirman), the main corridor of Jakarta, underwent a revitalization to support the operational of the new subway system, and also the games.
+The sidewalk of the Jenderal Sudirman Road (Jalan Jenderal Sudirman), the main corridor of Jakarta, underwent a revitalization for the games and to support the operational of the new subway system.
 The work was overall uneven; some parts of the sidewalks were finished, while others were not.
 The epicenter of attention is the condition of bus stops at the front of the main venues of the games.
 The bus stops' shelter was separated from the roadside by a corridor of grass as a part of the new sidewalk design.
 But eventually, a ramp was built to connect between the old shelter and the road.
 New shelters were later built within the green corridor after the games concluded.

 Air pollution also became a concern in both cities.
 Jakarta has long struggled to boost air quality, regularly rated as unsafe by the World Health Organization (WHO) as Jakarta's average score on the Air Quality Index (AQI) had exceeded 100 during early July 2018, once reaching the "unhealthy" range at 171 on 11 AM, Tuesday, 17 July 2018.
 Palembang also had been constantly under risk of haze caused by peatland fire during dry season which coincides with the Games.
 Authorities are looking into the possibility of cloud seeding to combat the fire hotspots by triggering rainfall in dry areas with flares of salt shot into suitable clouds.
 Authorities covered a polluted, foul-smelling river near the Asian Games athletes' village in Jakarta with black nylon mesh over fears it will be an eyesore at the showpiece event.